maharashtrian usal recipe with step by step photos – tasty usal recipe from the maharashtrian malvani cuisine.

 fry the onions till they become translucent.

-add the coconut.
+add the desiccated coconut.

 stir and mix it well with the rest of the mixture.

-saute the onion, till they change color and become translucent.
+saute the onions till they turn translucent.

 next add the chopped tomatoes.

 saute the tomatoes for 2 to 3 mins or till they soften.